brson/hackmd-collab/compile-time-2.md

 It's not fair to blame all the code generation slowness on LLVM though. `rustc` isn't doing LLVM any favors by the way it generates LLVM IR.

-`rustc` is notorious for throwing huge gobs of unoptimized LLVM IR at LLVM and expecting it to optimize it all away.
+`rustc` is notorious for throwing huge gobs of unoptimized LLVM IR at LLVM and expecting LLVM to optimize it all away.
 This is (probably) the main reason Rust debug binaries are so slow.

 So LLVM is doing a lot of work to make Rust as fast as it is.